SinyavtsevIlya/NanoECS/README.md

     <img src="https://i.imgur.com/x4w7o0q.png" alt="entity editor">
 </p>

-- Generation works without reflection, so you can generate <b> even if you project doesn't compile at all </b>
+- Generation works without reflection, so you can generate <b> even if your project doesn't compile at all </b>
 - The generator is a standalone application, decoupled from Unity.
 So you don't need to leave your IDE
 - One key press to generate everything in milliseconds
 - You can edit the generation by changing the snippets.
 Soon it will be possible to add custom snippets, and write your own generation